Article Updated: August 17, 2026

 Beyond the HIPAA Privacy Rule, record specialists need working knowledge of the HIPAA Security Rule’s requirements for electronic records access, including credential management, appropriate system use, and incident reporting.
 The HIPAA Breach Notification Rule is also directly relevant: a record specialist who processes an improper disclosure must understand when that event may constitute a reportable breach and how to escalate it through the correct internal channels.
 Training that addresses all three rules in an integrated way, rather than treating them as separate modules with no operational connection, better prepares record staff for the decisions their role requires.

 The majority of HIPAA violations involving medical records stem from avoidable staff errors rather than technical system failures.
-Effective training for record specialists must address the specific decision points where those errors occur, including over-disclosure on release requests, failure to verify authorization before sending records, and inappropriate access to records outside an employee’s assigned scope.
+Effective training for record specialists must address the specific decision points where errors occur, including over-disclosure on release requests, failure to verify authorization before sending records, and inappropriate access to records outside an employee’s assigned scope.
 Training built on real breach patterns rather than regulatory text alone gives record specialists a clearer understanding of why the rules exist and how violations happen in practice.

 HIPAA Training for Record Specialists and Their Organizations